MislavJaksic/Knowledge-Repository/Technology/Software/DesignPattern/MicroserviceGuide/README.md

 Service - component who communicates with HTTP request-response or a binary protocol Service over library - easier redeployment, explicit interface, but expensive API calls and high risk of failure

-Conway's law - software design mirrors organisational structure Organize around business capabilities - cross-functional teams over specialist teams; each team has a variety of skills
+Conway's law - software design mirrors organizational structure Organize around business capabilities - cross-functional teams over specialist teams; each team has a variety of skills

 Product over project - you build it, you run it; development and operations are one and the same